Truemedia/Regeneration-Primer/README.md

 How to setup Regeneration Primer

-# Download the git repo and make sure submodules are loaded
+# Download the git repo and make sure submodules are loaded (git submodule init)

-# Make sure you include a copy of jQuery where the the script tag points to it (this will be changed in future)

-# Set browser to file://LocationOfTheseScript/index.html
+# Set browser to file://LocationOfThisSoftwareFolder/index.html

 # Make sure javascript is enabled and enjoy